 Every modern decision seems to be fraught with new digital drama.
-Do you post the picture of that amazing pizza slice you’re about to eat?
+Do you post the picture of that amazing pizza slice you’re about to eat on Instagram?
 Will the teens make fun of you for it?
-Do you Snap that augmented reality dog face?
+Do you Snapchat that augmented reality dog face?
 Do you Snap at all if you’re over 30?
-Does your baby need to start an Instagram account immediately to jump start their influencer career and pull down those sweet sippy-cup sponsorships?
+Does your baby need to start a Twitter account immediately to jump-start their influencer career and pull down those sweet sippy-cup sponsorships?

 Your reaction to that last question may be a hearty “WTF?”, and that would say two things about you: you’re not a millennial and you could be discounting the importance of securing your kid’s online footprint.
 But should you thrust your baby’s identity into the digital void?
 The answer is: kinda.